Frequently Asked Questions (FAQs)

 Eligibility & Application

 Yes.
-Applicants who have not yet completed their Master’s degree may apply, provided they can demonstrate that they are expected to complete the degree before the start of the PhD position.
+Applicants who have not yet completed their Master’s degree may apply, provided they can demonstrate that they are expected to complete the degree before the start of the PhD position in August 2026.
 In such cases, applicants must submit their current transcript of records as part of the application.
 A final diploma will be required before employment can begin.

 A: No. Applicants already in possession of a PhD or who have defended their thesis are not eligible.